 Pluripotent stem cells are cells that can become other cell types in the body; during natural development, they create differentiated stem cells and ultimately somatic cells, which are the mature cells that actually carry out bodily functions.
 In 2006, Drs.
 Takahashi and Yamanaka discovered that it was possible to induce pluripotency in somatic cells with four factors: Oct4, Sox2, Klf4, and c-Myc, which are collectively known as OSKM.
 Obviously, inducing full, embryo-like pluripotency in existing tissues is harmful, as the cells forget what they are and what they are supposed to be doing, but inducing pluripotency is a method of creating viable stem cell populations for research and therapeutic use.

 This is not the first research into alternatives to the four OSKM factors.
 Turn.bio has experimented with the additional factors LIN28 and Nanog to create the OSKMLN cocktail.
-A previous study had shown that precise Oct4 expression is required for proper reprogramming.

 This study, however, shows that introducing Oct4 as part of the OSKM cocktail is not only unnecessary, it causes the overexpression of Oct4, leading directly to epigenetic aberrations and off-target gene activation – not things that researchers want stem cells to be doing!
 The researchers hypothesize that Oct4 was originally considered an indispensable part of the cocktail due to the silencing of the retroviral factor used to induce pluripotency: an artifact of the process rather than a true biological necessity.